openbmc/phosphor-state-manager/README.md

 ## BMC Reset with Host and/or Chassis On

-In situations where the BMC is reset and the chassis and host are on and running, its critical that the BMC software do two things:
+In situations where the BMC is reset and the chassis and host are on and running, it's critical that the BMC software do two things:

 - Never impact the state of the system (causing a power off of a running system is very bad)